awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

     }
 ```

 **Note:** In this example, an **EnvironmentVariableCredentialsProvider** is used for the credentials.
-This is because this application is deployed to Elastic Beanstalk where environment variables are set (shown later in this tutorial).
+This is to support this application being deployed to Elastic Beanstalk where environment variables are set (see the link at the end of this tutorial).

 ### BucketItem class